Access Denied

 8 Diabetic-Friendly Breakfast Recipes

-Breakfast sets the tone for your blood sugar all day.
-Starting with protein and fiber creates stability, while carb-heavy breakfasts (cereal, bagels, juice) cause mid-morning crashes and cravings.
+Breakfast can set the tone for your blood sugar all day.
+Starting with protein and fiber creates stability, while carb-heavy breakfasts (cereal, bagels, juice) can lead to mid-morning crashes and cravings.
 These recipes deliver 20-30g protein and keep carbs controlled.

 Recipe 1: Veggie-Loaded Omelet (285 calories)

 Why it works: Three eggs provide 18g of protein plus healthy fats that slow digestion.
 The vegetables add fiber, vitamins, and volume without significant carbs.
-This meal typically produces minimal blood sugar rise—most people stay under 140 mg/dL two hours after eating.
+This meal is designed to support a gentler post-meal glucose rise, but individual responses vary.

 Ingredients: - 3 large eggs - 1 cup fresh spinach, chopped - ¼ cup bell peppers, diced - ¼ cup mushrooms, sliced - 2 tablespoons onion, diced - ¼ cup part-skim mozzarella cheese (or feta for Mediterranean flavor) - 1 teaspoon olive oil - Salt and pepper to taste - Optional: hot sauce, salsa, or herbs